martinmo/rolevm/README.md

     java -javaagent:rolevm-agent.jar -cp rolevm-runtime.jar pkg.Main

-The required JARs can be obtained using `mvn dependency:copy`.
+The required JARs can be obtained using the `dependency:copy` goal:

+    mvn dependency:copy -DoutputDirectory=path/to/a/directory

 ## Current limitations